 Section 8 Company Act

-MOA & AOA and regulation documents are needed to register an NGO under the Companies Act.
-No stamp paper is required to build this document; a minimum of three members are required to create this document.
+Memorandums, articles of association, and regulation documents are required to register an NGO under the Companies Act.
+No stamp paper is necessary to make this document.
+At least three members must create this document.
+This act of the NGO is registered under the Companies Act.

 Frequently Asked Questions (FAQs)